Hundreds evacuate as Moc Fire threatens residents in Tuolumne and Mariposa counties

 FRESNO, Calif.
-(KGPE) — Hundreds have been forced to leave their homes in Mariposa and Tuolumne counties due to the threat of the Moccasin Fire.
+(KSEE) — Hundreds have been forced to leave their homes in Mariposa and Tuolumne counties due to the threat of the Moccasin Fire.

 The fire, also known as the sparked Thursday afternoon, burning by Highways 49 and 120 in Tuolumne County close to the Mariposa County line.